LCFI/LCFI/README.md

 ## Custom Fault

-In LCFI, you can custom yourself own falut by FIDL tool and you can also set a specific value with faults which we have provided you with.
+In LCFI, you can customize your own falut using the FIDL tool or you can also set a specific value with faults which we have provided you with.

 ### Set your value used our injector